lfai/security-and-compliance/subgroups/use-cases-and-threat-models/README.md

 > Developer uses an unofficial marketplace and unknowingly installs a malicious version of the official plugin into the IDE.
 This results in code being sent to an external, attacker-controlled backend.

+#### NIST 800-30 Taxonomy Alignment

+The AI tool will enrich threat statements with NIST 800-30 rather than reformat them, e.g. we would send the following to the LLM when asking it to align CAPEC to the scenario:

+> **Prompt**
+> Determine which CAPEC align(s) to this threat scenario
+>
+> Developer uses an unofficial marketplace and unknowingly installs a malicious version of the official plugin into the IDE.
+This results in code being sent to an external, attacker-controlled backend.

+becomes:

+> **Prompt**
+> Determine which CAPEC align(s) to this threat scenario, NIST 800-30 threat taxonomy alignment has been supplied to provide further clarity alongside the threat statement.
+Ensure to primarily focus on the details in the threat statement.
+>
+> Developer uses an unofficial marketplace and unknowingly installs a malicious version of the official plugin into the IDE.
+This results in code being sent to an external, attacker-controlled backend.
+>
+> NIST 800-30 taxonomy alignment:
+>   - **Threat Source:** Adversarial - Individual - Insider
+>   - **Threat Events:** Deliver/insert/install malicious capabilities - Insert tampered critical components into systems / Deliver/insert/install malicious capabilities - Insert targeted malware into organizational systems
+>   - **Adverse Impacts:** HARM TO ASSETS - Loss of intellectual property / HARM TO ASSETS - Damage to or loss of information assets

 ### Process to follow

 Human: